PUPIL PREMIUM AND

 Nationally there is a gap between the performance of students entitled to the PP grant and other students.

-At Prospect school roughly 41% of our pupils receive funding through the pupil premium, this means that in 2015-16 Prospect received £431035.
+At Prospect school roughly 43% of our pupils receive funding through the pupil premium, this means that in 2019/19 Prospect will receive £413,270.
 We decided to use this funding in a number of ways to help support our students.
 While doing this we remember that not all students who qualify for the PPG are socially disadvantaged and not all socially disadvantaged students qualify or are registered for PPG.
 We therefore focus on the needs and levels of progress of all students as well as those who are eligible for the PPG.
 In providing support we will not socially isolate students.
 Therefore, it is likely that all groups receiving additional support will be a mix of PP and non PP students.
-Some examples of strategies that have been aimed at those entitled to PP are help with uniform costs, providing breakfast, providing revision materials, aiding work experience, running intervention sessions, a laptop loaning scheme.
+Some examples of strategies that have been aimed at those entitled to PP are help with uniform costs, providing breakfast, providing revision materials, aiding work experience, running intervention sessions, a laptop loaning scheme and a residential revision programme.

 More details about how we spent the Pupil Premium Funding can be found on the link below.